-The P-EA for Mdx is shown in Figure 14 where interfaces have been introduced that support the appropriate delegation of the operations defined by the university component.
-The next section defines the components using LEAP.
+The P-EA for Mdx is shown in figure 8 where interfaces have been introduced that support the appropriate delegation of the operations defined by the university component defined in section 4.2.4.
+The next section defines the components using SLEAP.

-Step 5: Define Physical-EA
+4.5 Step 5: Define Physical-EA

 The previous section has identified the slice of the Mdx systems that are required to support the KIS case study.
-This section defines each component using LEAP.
-The asset management system must provide an interface for accommodation pricing.
-The part of the assessment information that was handled by the university in the logical model is delegated to the exams database:
+This section defines each component using SLEAP.

+The asset management system must provide an interface for accommodation pricing:

 '''

 component asset_management() {

 state {

 Lower_Accommodation(7000)

 Upper_Accommodation(9600)

 }

 operations {

 lower_accommodation() {

-find Lower_Accommodation(cost)

-in state { cost }
+find Lower_Accommodation(cost) in state { cost }

 }

 ...

 }

 }

 '''